AngelaYuStat/SCoRES/README.md

 ------------------------------------------------------------------------

-The example here is to use pupil functional data to construct the simultaneous outer and inner confidence region from simultaneous confidence bands (SCB) using Function-on-Scalar Regression (FoSR).
+The example here is to use pupil functional data to construct the simultaneous outer and inner confidence regions (SCRs) from simultaneous confidence bands (SCBs) using Function-on-Scalar Regression (FoSR).

 The pupil dataset contains repeated measures of percent change over time for multiple subjects under two user categories (use: 1 and no use: 0).
 It contains both user and non-user groups, multiple time points, and several covariates, including age, gender, BMI, and alcohol consumption.

 Note that `mgcv` is only required for fitting the GAMM-FPCA model and is otherwise unnecessary for the package.
 GAMM-FPCA (Generalized Additive Mixed Model Functional Principal Component Analysis) is a method for modeling functional data with both smooth effects and random variation.
 More details about this model can be found in Methods vignette.

 ``` r
 library(SCoRES)